 Glomerulonephritis is damage to the glomeruli.
 Glomeruli are the tiny structures within the kidney that filter blood.

-There are two types of glomerulonephritis: Acute glomerulonephritis begins suddenly.Chronic glomerulonephritis develops gradually over several years.
+There are 2 types of glomerulonephritis: Acute glomerulonephritis begins suddenly.Chronic glomerulonephritis develops gradually over several years.

 In some cases, glomerulonephritis leads to kidney failure.

 is a severe kidney disease that must be treated with

 Factors that may increase your chance of glomerulonephritis include: Family history of glomerulonephritisThe presence of a known cause of glomerulonephritisExposure to a causeHigh blood pressure